 To meet the demand for non-invasive solutions, more pharmaceutical companies are releasing hyperhidrosis treatments to help alleviate the life-altering effects of excessive underarm sweating.

-We’ve written about prescription drugs for hyperhidrosis (called anticholinergics) and common side effects in the past.
+Extensive research on prescription drugs for hyperhidrosis (called anticholinergics) and their side effects already exists today.

-Qbrexza and RVT-504 are two new hyperhidrosis drugs that target excessive sweating.
+Qbrexza and RVT-504 are two newer hyperhidrosis drugs that target excessive sweating.
 They were recently put through clinical trials to test their effectiveness.
-Here’s an overview of what they are and the results of the trials:
+Here’s an overview of what they are and the results of the trials.